Statistical visualisation for tidy and geospatial data in R via kernel smoothing methods in the eks package: Density estimation

 \section{Density estimation}

 Density estimation is a fundamental statistical analysis tool, since it supplies much information about the data set at hand.
 Our data $\bX_1, \dots, \bX_n$ is a random sample drawn from the common density function $f$.
 The goal of density estimation, as its name suggests, is to estimate this unknown density.
-Kernel density estimates are a popular choice among the many available smoothed density estimation methods, since they posses an intuitive construction.
-It is most widely used kernel smoother, and can be considered to be a smoothed version of the histogram.
+Kernel density estimates are a popular choice among the many available smoothed density estimation methods, since they possess an intuitive construction.
+It is the most widely used kernel smoother, and can be considered to be a smoothed version of the histogram.
 For an arbitrary estimation point $\bx$, the kernel density estimate is

-Throughout the \pkg{eks} package, the kernel function is the $2$-dimensional Gaussian density function $K_\bH (\bx) = (2\pi)^{-1} |\bH|^{-1/2} \exp (-\tfrac12 \bx^\top \bH^{-1} \bx)$.
+Throughout the \pkg{eks} package, the kernel function is the Gaussian density function $K_\bH (\bx) = (2\pi)^{-1} |\bH|^{-1/2} \exp (-\tfrac12 \bx^\top \bH^{-1} \bx)$.
 Equation~\eqref{eq:kde} tells us that to compute a kernel density estimate, we place a Gaussian function, with variance $\bH$, at each data point $\bX_i$, and then we sum these kernel functions.
 This way, the data sample $\bX_1, \dots, \bX_n$ are transformed into a smooth surface $\hat{f}_\bH$. \citet[Chapter~2]{chacon2018} contains a more detailed overview of kernel density estimates.

 The bandwidth matrix $\bH$ in Equation~\eqref{eq:kde} is the crucial tuning parameter.
 A bandwidth matrix which is too small leads to an undersmoothed density estimate since it does not offer sufficient reduction in the complexity of the observed data.
 On the other hand, a bandwidth matrix which is too large leads to an oversmoothed density estimate that obscures important details in the observed data.
 Thus it is critical to find an optimal trade-off between this under- and oversmoothing.
 Many possible solutions for optimal smoothing are implemented in the \pkg{ks} package, and are thus available in the \pkg{eks} package, including the plug-in, unbiased cross validation and smoothed cross validation bandwidths.
+These selectors are implemented solely for the Gaussian kernel since it ``allows for important mathematical and computational simplifications and avoids any possible problems with the non-existence of higher order derivatives of the kernel function when computing data-based bandwidth selectors'' \citep[p.~82]{chacon2018}.